 No one knows exactly how the fluffy felines first came to the West, and many tales exist.
-Some historians believe they were brought to Europe by crusaders in the 14th century, while others argue that Persian cats arrived later with some sailors, who carried the felines home as trophies in the 16th century.
-It’s believed that some of the Persian cats came from Persia, nowadays Iran, while others from Turkey.
+Some historians believe they were brought to Europe by crusaders in the 14th century.
+In contrast, others argue that Persian cats arrived later with some sailors, who carried the felines home as trophies in the 16th century.
+It’s believed that some Persian cats came from Persia, nowadays Iran, while others are from Turkey.

 Physical characteristics of the Persians